 - Winter Might Be “Front-Loaded”

 A La Nina is currently present and should stay that way throughout winter.
 That means there’s below average sea-surface temperatures in the equatorial Pacific Ocean.
-The atmosphere has responded to the conditions already.
+The atmosphere has responded to the conditions already as its getting fairly moderate.
 The El Nino Southern Oscillation has a big impact on the weather patterns across the world, but there are many other important drivers.
 Some of these are short-term and cannot be forecast months ahead of time like the North Atlantic Oscillation and the Madden-Julian Oscillation.

 We looked at similar years in the past that had a super active tropical season, first year La Nina, – PDO, up and down EPO and more.
 There were several decent matches that we used as analog years.
 When you look at how those years in the winter averaged out it shows more cold than warmth.